New Who - the Revived Show

 Series 3 - David Tennant

 The Runaway Bride - Watch - Donna Noble is The Best.
-This isn't essential, exactly, but Donna's going to be back in series 4 as a full-time companion, so it's kind of important to see.
+This isn't essential, exactly, but Donna's going to be back in series 4 as a full-time companion, so it's important to see.
 Also, Ten has feels about losing Rose.

 Gridlock - Maybe - Return of the Face of Boe, and some nice bits.
 The Doctor talks about Gallifrey, which is worth watching if you skip.